Founder's Guide™

 Sustainability is no longer just a matter of corporate responsibility; it has become a core business strategy across just about every industry.
-For founders and operators, embracing a circular economy for businesses is increasingly essential as regulators, customers, and investors push for smarter resource use and long-term value creation.
+Companies around the world are facing mounting pressure from regulators, customers, and investors to redesign their operations for more efficient resource use.

 The linear “take-make-dispose” model that once defined commerce is giving way to approaches that prioritise resilience and long-term value.
 In Singapore, for example, the National Environment Agency (NEA) has highlighted the need to pursue circular economy sustainability, encouraging businesses to design smarter, reuse materials, and recover resources wherever possible.